"Image Ownership: Public Domain"

 In the early 1930s Johnson became an associate of mob boss Stephanie St. Clair

 who dominated the numbers racket in Harlem.
 He quickly gained her trust and became her principal lieutenant.
 It was rumored in some circles that the two of them were romantically involved although she was 20 years older.
-Johnson and St. Clair attempted to wage a futile war against New York mob boss Dutch Shultz.
-The fight between St. Clair and Johnson and Dutch Schultz and other organized crime factions in the early 1930s resulted in over 40 murders and several kidnappings.
+Johnson and St. Clair attempted to wage a futile war against New York mob boss Dutch Shultz (born Arthur Flegenheimer).
+The fight between St. Clair and Johnson against Dutch Schultz and other organized crime factions in the early 1930s resulted in over 40 murders and several kidnappings.
 With control over police protection and influence at City Hall, Shultz and his allies in the Mafia eventually dominated the Harlem numbers rackets.
-Johnson who had earlier fought against Shultz and the Mafia was eventually won over by the promise that he would run the Harlem operations in exchange for protection by the Mafia then led by Lucky Luciano.
+Johnson who had earlier fought against Shultz and the Mafia was eventually won over by the promise that he would run the Harlem operations in exchange for protection by the Mafia then led by Charles "Lucky" Luciano.
 The arrangement lasted for four decades.

 In spite of his “tough guy” persona, Bumpy Johnson became known to Harlemites for his help of cash and gifts to many impoverished blacks in that community.
 Despite his “control” over organized crime in Harlem, Johnson was frequently in and out of prison.
 In December 1965, frustrated by police surveillance of him, he staged a sit-down strike at a police station and refused to leave.
 He was arrested and charged with “refusal to leave a police station” but was later acquitted by a judge.
 Ellsworth “Bumpy” Johnson died in New York City in July 1968 of a heart attack.